yehia67/documentation/node-software/0.1/goshimmer/references/command-line-flags.md

 # Command-line flags

-**In the command to execute the Alphanet code, you can pass the following flags to change the default behavior of a node.
+**In the command to execute the GoShimmer code, you can pass the following flags to change the default behavior of a node.
 For example, you can choose to change the default auto-peering port.**

 :::info:
 If you've downloaded the code, you can also run it with the `-h` or `--help` flag to see a list of all the configuration options.